RhythmicSound/Utility-Belt/README.md

 ## Organisation
 Functions are grouped and organised within packages of relavent topics for easier use and more appropriate self documenting naming conventions.

-To avoid large downloads on go get, single of tightly grouped functions per package file is used.

 ## Depreciation and modificaction process
 Once published in a release, the function's API is fixed for that major release and can only be depreciated or modified in the next major release.